 As with any chicken, take the time to make it easy for you to get in and out of so you can keep their space clean and pest-free.

-Overall, Australorps are a friendly and happy-go-lucky chicken breed that produces a substantial number of eggs.
-Also, their meat is known to be equally as delicious as their eggs.
+Yes, Australorps are a friendly and happy-go-lucky chicken breed that produces a substantial number of eggs.
+This dual purpose bird will serve you well.
+Their quality meat is known to be equally as delicious as their eggs.

-As one of the better breeds of chicken to have on your farm around other animals and children, they’re ideal to raise.
+As one of the better breeds of chickens to have on your farm around other animals and children, they’re ideal to raise with a current flock.
+Whether you want it primarily for meat production or for eggs, it’s a top pick among backyard chickens.